Connect with us

 The proposed JKIA second runway, whose design was financed by the AfDB, is 4.8 kilometres long and 75 metres wide – a significant improvement from the current runway that has a length of 4.2 kilometres and a width of 60 metres.

-KAA managing director Johny Andersen last year said that the proposed runway would nearly double the movement of aircraft from 25 to 45 per hour thus minimising delays caused by mishaps on path.
+KAA managing director Johny Andersen last year said that the proposed runway would nearly double the movement of aircraft from 25 to 45 per hour thus minimising delays caused by mishaps on the path.

 “The new runway will be an upgrade of the existing one (which was built in the 1970s).
 This will be a category two runway that conforms to international standards,” Mr Andersen said.